UCLA-StarAI/FastForwardAC/README.md

 **ac**: Sample .ac files used for testing

 ## Running the Code
-The program was written in Python 3.x.
+The program was written for Python 3.x.
 To be safe, specify that you are running python3.

 You can run the program in this format:
 > python3 (name of python program) (name of .ac file)